-The extra pension you get from a contracted-out workplace pension scheme is usually the same as, or more than, the additional State Pension you would have got, if you hadn’t contracted-out.
+The extra pension you get from a contracted-out workplace pension scheme is usually the same as, or more than, the Additional State Pension you would have got, if you hadn’t contracted-out.

-- checking with your employer
+- your employers

-- calling your pension provider
+- your pension providers

 The Pension Tracing Service might be able to find your pension providers’ contact details if you’ve lost contact with them.

 You paid lower National Insurance contributions while you were contracted out if: